SimonSubokLee/ston-docs-son/admin/environment.rst

         <VHostDefault> ... </VHostDefault>
     </Server>

-This chapter covers the configuration structure and fundamental functionality.
-Details on :ref:`access-control` or :ref:`snmp` are described in respective chapters.
+We will first cover the configuration structure and basic functions.
+While :ref:`access-control` and :ref:`snmp` are also part of global settings, they will be explained in their respective chapters.

 .. toctree::
    :maxdepth: 2